Bachelor's Degree in Life Sciences

 - Fundamentals of Oncogenesis

-- Lectures and Tutorials (REQUIRED)
+- MANDATORY Lectures and Tutorials

-- 2 mandatory hands-on workshops held during the day
+- 2 MANDATORY hands-on workshops held during the day

 PAL3ISER – Environmental Engineering – Radiobiology – Nutrition and Health